yu-lab-vt/ITEC/README.md

 ### Outputs

-* ITEC Output
+* **ITEC Output and Visualization**

    The output of ITEC contains the follows:

-   1. A standard CSV file, which succinctly contains the unique ID, XYZ coordinates, frames, and the parent ID associated with the previous frame of all cells.
+   1. A standard CSV file, which succinctly contains the unique ID, XYZ coordinates, frames, and parent-child relationships of all cells.

-   1. TGMM format that can be directly opened by Mastodon, including accompanying h5/xml.
-Regarding the use of Mastodon, you can refer to ***Mastodon usage***.
+   2. TGMM format and accompanying h5/xml that can be directly opened by Mastodon (Fiji plugin for cell tracking analysis).
+An easy-to-use tutorial for Mastodon can be found in [Mastodon Usage](documents/Mastodon%20Usage.md).

    You can find all of the output in your *result\_path*.
-If you are not satisfied with the results, you may adjust the parameters and run again.
-If you have any difficulties tuning the parameters, please refer to ***FAQ*** or contact us at github.
+If you are not satisfied with the results, you can adjust the parameters and run again.
+If you have any difficulties tuning the parameters, please refer to ***FAQ*** or contact us.

-* Visualization

-   The tracking results are saved in the *result\_path* of the parameter table.
-The results include the coordinates, frames, and parent-child relationships of all cells.
-You can use Mastodon (Fiji plugin for cell tracking analysis) to visualize the tracking results.
-An easy-to-use tutorial for Mastodon can be found in [Mastodon Usage.md](documents/Mastodon%20Usage.md).

 ## FAQ